This blog may contain affiliate links. Read our disclosure policy for more info.

 Getting to Dambulla from Colombo

 Lots of people visit Dambulla from Colombo.
 The easiest way to get to Dambulla from Colombo is via a private taxi.
 Expect to pay around 11,500 Rupees for the trip one way in Colombo.

 If you want to save some money book this private taxi ahead of time from the airport to Dambulla.
 Its only 9,600 rupees!

 Need a ride back to Colombo airport?
 Book this shuttle for 4,800 rupees per person.

 If you’re short on time then consider doing a day trip from Colombo to Dambulla.
-On this tour, you will visit Sigiriya Rock and Dambulla Cave temple in a day for $60 USD per person.
+On this tour, you will visit Sigiriya Rock and the Dambulla Cave temple in a day for only $60 USD per person.

 The best way to travel to Dambulla by bus is on bus numbers 48 or 43 from Colombo Fort to Kaduruwela (getting off in Dambulla), or bus number 49 from Colombo Fort to Trincomalee.

 You can book your tickets here.

 There is no direct train from Colombo to Dambulla.
 Instead, you would need to get the train from Colombo to Habarana.
 You could either get a taxi or bus to Dambulla from here.
 From Habarana you are only 20km from Dambulla.

 There are only two trains a day from Colombo to Habarana.
 The first at 6:00 am leaving from Colombo Fort (this trains final destination is Batticaloa) and 9:30 pm from Colombo Fort (this train final destination is Trincomalee).
 You can pre-book your train tickets here.